 On April 25, 1789, the couple renewed their vows in person in the Cathedral of Novarra in the presence of the Archbishop of Turin, Cardinal Vittorio Maria Costa d'Arignano.
 The couple had seven children of whom four daughters survived to adulthood:

 Victor Emanuel had by nature a military spirit, and did not suffer from the physical ailments which afflicted his older brother.
 He therefore played a more active role in the disastrous war waged by the Kingdom of Sardinia against the French Republic from 1792 to 1796.
 In Decmeber 1798 his brother Charles Emanuel was forced to abdicate all his territories on the Italian mainland in December 1798.
-When Charles Emanuel fled from Turin, the French authorities demanded that Victor Emanuel remain there as a hostage, but he was saved from this by the petitions of his sister-in-law Queen Marie-Clothilde.
+When Charles Emanuel fled from Turin, the French authorities demanded that Victor Emanuel remain there as a hostage, but he was saved from this by the petitions of his sister-in-law Queen Marie Clotilde.
 Victor Emanuel was allowed to proceed with the rest of his family to Parma, to Florence, and in February 1799 to the island of Sardinia.

 When King Charles Emanuel returned to the mainland six months later, Victor Emanuel followed him.
 He left his wife and children at Florence, and proceeded to Piedmont hoping to convince the occupying Austrian army to permit the return of Charles Emanuel to Turin.
 His wife Maria Teresa joined him in Piedmont, but shortly afterwards they had to flee to Livorno from the advancing armies of Napoleon Bonaparte.
 Victor Emanuel and Maria Teresa spent the summer of 1800 at Livorno.
 In October they proceeded to the island of Elba and then to Naples, once again in flight from the French.

-On June 4, 1802 at the Palazzo Colonna in Rome, King Charles Emanuel, distraught at the death of his wife Marie-Clothilde, abdicated the throne of Sardinia in favour of Victor Emanuel, who succeeded as King Victor Emanuel I of Sardinia.
+On June 4, 1802 at the Palazzo Colonna in Rome, King Charles Emanuel, distraught at the death of his wife Marie Clotilde, abdicated the throne of Sardinia in favour of Victor Emanuel, who succeeded as King Victor Emanuel I of Sardinia.
 Victor Emanuel came to the throne at an even worse time than his brother had done six years previously.
 All of his territories on the Italian mainland were in the hands of the French; the island of Sardinia which remained in his possession was in a constant threat from revolution.